 Eragon, a 15-year-old boy, believes that he is merely a farm boy until one day, he discovers a polished blue stone in the forest.
 When the stone hatches and a dragon emerges, Eragon enters a world full of magic and power that he never knew existed.

 An introduction to the world of J.R.R.
-Tolkien, The Hobbit was the first YA fantasy book that I ever read.
+Tolkien, The Hobbit was the first high fantasy book that I ever read.
 Smaug, a dragon, is the main antagonist in this story.
 This book opened up a whole new world and genre of book.

 This YA fantasy is the prelude to the amazing Lord of the Rings trilogy.
+It is an iconic book which made it an easy pick for the best graphic novels of all time.